Portion Master

 The Unit

-field defines the measurement unit for a proportional ingredient, such as grams, ounces, liters, or cups, depending on current System
+field defines the measurement unit for a proportional ingredient, such as grams, ounces, liters, or cups, depending on current Measurement System

 .
 Changing the Unit